89.7 MB (4.5 MB compressed)

 LIVING ART ENTERPRISES, LLC / SCIENCE SOURCE / SCIENCE PHOTO LIBRARY LIVING ART ENTERPRISES, LLC / SCIENCE SOURCE / SCIENCE PHOTO LIBRARY

-This lateral x-ray of the cervical spine (neck) with the patients neck in neutral position shows the typical appearance of advanced Diffuse Idiopathic Skeletal Hyperostosis (DISH).
+This lateral x-ray of the cervical spine (neck) with the patients neck in flexion shows the typical appearance of advanced Diffuse Idiopathic Skeletal Hyperostosis (DISH).
 It is characterized by very large anterior bridging osteophytes.
 This causes neck pain and decreased range of motion.

 Model release not required.
 Property release not required.